 Stuck in a breakfast rut?
 Nutritionist Stella Metsovas has the perfect way out: Go Greek!

 Her new cookbook, Wild Mediterranean ($27, amazon.com), is brimming with recipes inspired by the food traditions in one of the world’s healthiest regions.
-And her morning meals are sure to help start your day off right: Think sprouted cinnamon-maple French toast; a nut butter with the flavors of Baklava; and a twist on Greek salad, topped with a savory egg.
-Scroll down to check out these three nutrient-rich recipes that require just a few steps each.
+And her Mediterranean breakfast recipes are sure to help start your day off right: Think sprouted cinnamon-maple French toast; a nut butter with the flavors of Baklava; and a twist on Greek salad, topped with a savory egg.
+Scroll down to check out these three nutrient-rich Mediterranean diet breakfast recipes that require just a few steps each.

 Sprouted Cinnamon-Maple French Toast